pwnerblu/surrealra1n/README.md

 DO NOT OPEN ISSUES at Futurerestore if there's an issue with surrealra1n, it most likely isn't futurerestore's fault.

+If there is any issue with surrealra1n, make a post about the issue in r/surrealra1n

 # Compatibility:

 A7 devices: iOS 10.1 - 12.5.6, except for iOS 11.0 - 11.2.6 (tethered & untethered)